Student Fees and Service Charges

 - Early Childhood Services

 - Lunch Supervision and Noon Hour Activity Fees

 - Other fees with prior approval of the Secretary-Treasurer

 - The Principal must consult with School Council on the reason the fee is being charged and communicate the fee and what will be purchased with the fee to all affected parents.

-- New student fees during the school year that have not been previously approved or existing fees that are being proposed for an increase of 5% or more, cannot be charged.
+- New student fees during the school year that have not been previously approved or existing fees that are being proposed for an increase of 5% or more, require Ministerial approval.

 - Once approved, these fees shall be listed on the school’s public website.
 Information required when listing the other fees includes:

 - Criteria for charging the fee (i.e. course or grade level);